What Is The Non-volley Zone (NVZ) Rule In Pickleball?

 While the Non-volley Zone (NVZ) rule is a fundamental aspect of pickleball, there are a few exceptions to the rule that players need to be aware of.
 First, when the ball bounces outside the NVZ, players are allowed to move into the zone and hit the ball out of the air if they are not volleying the ball.
 Additionally, if the ball is hit into the NVZ by an opponent, players are allowed to hit the ball before it bounces if they are behind the NVZ line.

-You may also like: Basic Pickleball Rules For Beginners
+You may also like: What Is The Pickleball Scoring System?

 Penalties for Violating the Non-volley Zone (NVZ) Rule